DanielGronau/kopama/README.md

 If you want to use the value of a nested property of the matched value on the right-hand side of `then`, you can use variable capture.
 First, you need to define a capture pattern before the test branch you want to use it in, e.g. `val capInt = capture<Int>()`.
 In the nested pattern on the left-hand side, you can then capture the value by using the defined pattern.
 On the right-hand side you can then read the value from the capture pattern, e.g. `capInt.value`.
 Note that you can't read null values, and that an error is thrown if you try to read a capture pattern before a value was captured.

+Sometimes it is not clear whether a variable is captured: Consider a pattern like `isNotNullAnd(capInt)`, which will short-circuit if the variable is `null`, so there is nothing captured in this case.
+To safely access the value in such situations, you have two options:
+* check if `capInt.isSet` is `true` before accessing `capInt.value`
+* use the `capInt.getOrNull()` function, which will return `null` for unset values

-You can have multiple capture patterns, and they can be reused.
+You can have as many capture patterns as you want, and they can be reused in several branches.
 Of course, you have to be careful that you actually use the pattern on the left-hand side, else you will read values captured in earlier branches.
 Here is an example:

 ```kotlin
 val s = match(12 to "twelve") {